Solvro/web-promochator/README.md

 ---

-Thank you for your interest in our project! 🥰
+We appreciate your interest in our project! 🥰